leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Forebrain.md

 <p markdown='1' style="text-align:center">---</p>
 <br>

-The hippocampus, thalamus, basal ganglia, and cerebral cortex form the bulk of what is collectively called the telencephalon.
+The hippocampus, thalamus, basal ganglia, and cerebral cortex form the bulk of what is collectively called the forebrain.
 Together they comprise a majority of the mass of the brain, at least in primates.
 Even though we’ve already looked at a number of components and subsystems, we will again need to tackle it piecewise.

 A point made most explicitly in Wang et al. (2018) and Behrens et al. (2018) (which we encountered in the [Reinforcement Learning]({{ site.baseurl }}/Systems_Neuroscience_for_AI_RL_with_BG_and_PFC/) and [Cortico-hippocampal interactions]({{ site.baseurl }}/Systems_Neuroscience_for_AI_Cortico-hippocampal_interactions/) sections respectively)  was that the orbitofrontal cortex probably encodes the value- or task-structure of the state.
 But what if the agent encounters a new object, such as a hitherto-unencountered stinging insect?
 The agent would do well to make use of this new information (which has not had time to be consolidated deeply into the connections of the cortex) in its state-value function that it sent to the basal ganglia to determine actions.
 In other words, the agent should be able to apply newly learned information appropriately for the task-structure, the ‘task’ here being the avoidance of stings.
 Therefore we now return to the role of the hippocampus and study how it interacts with the orbitofrontal cortex.